 In 2005, Microsoft introduced Windows Workflow Foundation (WF) which enabled the creation of process applications using the.NET framework.

-BPM software has evolved from the provision of workflow automation in the domain of programmers and experts to process development in the hands of business users, powerful integration capabilities and major support for process optimisation and control requirements to drive continual improvement.
+BPM software has since evolved from the provision of workflow automation in the domain of programmers and experts to process development in the hands of business users, powerful integration capabilities and major support for process optimization and control requirements to drive continual improvement.